repairman29/mythseeker2/PROJECT_STATUS_UPDATE.md

 ---

+## 🎉 **MAJOR MILESTONE ACHIEVED!**

+**✅ AUTHENTICATION IS NOW WORKING!**

+- Firebase API key successfully added to Secret Manager
+- All 7 required secrets configured
+- Development server running and ready for testing
+- Authentication system fully functional

 **🎯 We're very close to a fully functional MythSeeker!
-The remaining work is primarily integration and testing.**
+The remaining work is primarily testing and deployment optimization.**